-5 July 1912

-Talk at 309 West Sevent ty-eighth Street, New York

-Notes by Emma C. Melick and Howard MacNutt .

-You are very welcome, very welcome, all of you!
-In the divine Holy Books there are unmistakable prophecies giving the glad tidings of a certain Day in which the Promised One of all the Books would appear, a radiant dispensation be established, the banner of the Most Great Peace and conciliation be hoisted and the oneness of the world of humanity proclaimed.
+Talk at 309 West Seventy-eighth Street, New York Notes by Emma C. Melick and Howard MacNutt the Most Great Peace and conciliation be hoisted and the oneness of the world of humanity proclaimed.
 Among the various nations and peoples of the world no enmity or hatred should remain.
 All hearts were to be connected one with another.
-These things are recorded in the Torah, or Old Testament, in the Gospel, the Qur'án, the Zend-Avesta, the books of Buddha and the book of Confucius.
+These things are recorded in the Torah, or Old Testament, in the Gospel, the Qur'an, the Zend-Avesta, the books of Buddha and the book of Confucius.
 In brief, all the Holy Books contain these glad tidings.
 They announce that after the world is surrounded by darkness, radiance shall appear.
-For just as the night, when it becomes excessively dark, precedes the dawn of a new day, so likewise when the darkness of religious apathy and heedlessness overtakes the world, when human souls become negligent of God, when materialistic ideas overshadow spirituality, when nations become submerged in the world of matter and forget God-at such a time as this shall the divine Sun shine forth and the radiant morn appear.
+For just as the night, when it becomes excessively dark, precedes the dawn of a new day, so likewise when the darkness of religious apathy and heedlessness overtakes the world, when human souls become negligent of God, when materialistic ideas overshadow spirituality, when nations become submerged in the world of matter and forget God -- at such a time as this shall the divine Sun shine forth and the radiant morn appear.